 Door knockers have been in use for centuries, from elaborate Georgian designs of Grecian goddesses to lion heads and more simple ring designs.
 Their popularity only waned with the introduction of the electric doorbell.

-The knocker’s material and finish is key to the period: black-painted cast iron was common in Georgian times, but was then replaced largely by polished brass in the Victorian era.
+The knocker’s material and finish is key to identifying the period it belongs to: black-painted cast iron was common in early Georgian era, but was then gradually replaced largely by brass – burnished and unpolished in the latter Georgian period and then highly polished and shiny in the Victorian era.

 Door knockers look best mounted centrally, at head height, on a muntin.

-If the addition of a knocker isn’t enough to revive a tired old door, take a look at out step by step of how to refurbish your entrance.
+If the addition of a knocker isn’t enough to revive a tired old front door, then consider restoring your front door – or choose a new front door.